 Baseball, our national pastime.
-Every fan has memories of their team’s incredible victories and anguishing defeats.
-We remember the home runs, the walk-off wins, and the moments that will last a lifetime.
-We also remember those things which we wish we could forget: the errors, the mental mistakes . . . and the ugly uniforms.
+All fans have great memories of their teams.
+We also remember those things that we wish we could forget: the errors, the mental mistakes . . . and the ugly uniforms.

 Yes, there is much to talk about when it comes to the odd uniform decisions teams have made over the years.
-But just like there’s love out there for French bulldogs or Christmas sweaters, ugly uniforms hold a warm place in the heart of all baseball fans.
+But just like there’s love out there for French bulldogs or Christmas sweaters, ugly uniforms hold a warm place in the heart of all baseball fans, and Winning Ugly is just that: an ode to our favorites from today and yesterday that bring smiles and sighs to all baseball fans.

 Sure they didn’t affect wins and losses (unless you mention Chris Sale), but a fan’s love and ire goes well beyond the current standings.
-So whether your team appears in Ugly Baseball Uniforms or not, fans of the sport will enjoy reliving the moments most teams would like to forget.
+So whether your team appears in Winning Ugly or not, fans of the sport will enjoy reliving the moments most teams would like to forget.

 SubtitleA Visual History of the Most Bizarre Baseball Uniforms Ever Worn